 If the due date is a weekend or holiday, the form is due the next business day.

 Excise Taxes as a Trust Fund Tax

 Excise taxes are a trust fund tax, meaning that they are collected by the business and held in trust, then paid to the IRS at specific times.
-If the full amount of the tax is not submitted when due, a trust fund recovery penalty may be imposed.
+Even if you forgot to collect the tax from your customers, you must still pay it to the IRS or your state or locality.

 The IRS imposes a trust fund recovery penalty on unpaid federal excise taxes your company owes, for the full amount of the unpaid tax.
 This penalty can be imposed individually on responsible persons, not just on the company, if the person acted willfully in not paying the tax.